What is a frugivore?

 What is a frugivorous diet?

 Diets of frugivorous animals vary among species and even populations or within populations depending on food availability.
-For example, the generally frugivorous primates – macaques, chimpanzees and capuchins – in Thailand are known to eat shellfish.
+For example, the generally frugivorous primates – macaques, chimpanzees, and capuchins – in Thailand are known to eat shellfish.
 They use tools, a specialized behavior, in which the capuchin monkey seems to apply their shell-cracking skills on shellfish, which they already know from the handling of their favorite hard-husked palm-tree fruit called Cumare.
 Frugivorous chimpanzees even hunt smaller monkeys.
 However, there are strong indications that hunting is not a dietary or nutritional “thing” but rather a socially motivated behavior among males.

 To know more about the human version of a frugivorous diet, visit this article:

-Learn more here:
+Learn more about fruit-based diets here:

 What about hunter-gatherers?

 Before agriculture, humans were hunter-gatherers with locally varying diets, including meat, plant foods, and cooking.
-However, humans originated in the tropics, where they likely had more of a frugivorous diet – and we are still biologically adapted to fruit-eating.
+However, humans originated in tropical forests, where they likely had a fruit-heavy diet, which is still reflected in our genetics, as we are perfectly adapted to fruit-eating.
 Humans were able to migrate out of the tropics mainly through cultural adaptations, not biological adaptations.
-Thus our hunter-gatherer past does not exclude our frugivore biology.
-Read more about this here:
+Thus, our hunter-gatherer past does not exclude nor defy our frugivorous nature.
+Rather, cooking and animal-based diets are culturally developed survival strategies rather than a reflection of our biological make-up.
+We are also not hooked on cooked diets, nor do we have adaptations as meat-eaters.

 Have humans co-evolved with fruits?